Future of Synthetic Food Colors: Beyond Petroleum-based Dyes

 What Kind of Health Risks are Strongly Associated With Petroleum-based Food Dyes?

-• Red 40: Red 40 is usually used in bright red frostings and rainbow sprinkles, and research suggests that, along with sugar, they are also the culprits for hyperactivity in kids.
+• Red 40: Red 40 is usually used in bright red frostings and rainbow sprinkles, and research suggests that, along with sugar, it is also the culprit for hyperactivity in kids.
 It is also associated with microbiome disruption, colon inflammation, DNA damage, and benzene contamination, along with ADHD symptoms in kids.

 • Yellow 6: Usually used in beverages, sodas, and a few other edibles for color enhancement, yellow no. 6 has been associated with hormone disruption, benzidine contamination, testicular tumors in rats, and neurotoxicity.